jaak-peterson/autoware_mini_practice/practice_5/README.md

    - `localizer` from `practice 2`,
    - `pure_pursuit_follower`, `lanelet2_global_planner` from `practice_4`
 2. run `roslaunch practice_5 practice_5.launch`
+   - there will be an error stating that the `/loclization/localizer` node died.
+   - a bit above in the console, among others, there should be an error message `KeyError: '/undulation'`
+   - when we wrote a localizer node (practice 2), the package was much simpler, and we didn't use the namespaces.
+Now it has grown bigger, and there is no parameter `/undulation`, but there is a parameter `/localization/undulation` that has the namespace `localization`.
+The `localizer` node is also run under the same namespace.
+So, you need to change how the parameter values are [resolved](http://wiki.ros.org/Names#Resolving) in the localizer node.
+This topic was touched also in practice 2.
+   - make the parameter names **relative** for all three parameters in the localizer node.
+3. run `roslaunch practice_5 practice_5.launch`
    - there should be no errors in the console
    - visualization in rviz should show a red arrow (location of current_pose), lanelet2 map, and lidar point cloud around the current pose
    - You should be able to set the goal point (note your log message about receiving the goal).
 Hint: if you hit space in the console window where you launched `practice_5.launch`, the rosbag play goes into a pause, and it might be easier to set the goal point.
    - If the ego vehicle reaches the goal point, the path should be cleared, and the information message should be displayed.
-3. run `roslaunch practice_5 practice_5.launch use_detection:=true`
+4. run `roslaunch practice_5 practice_5.launch use_detection:=true`
    - the same functionality as previously, but...
    - an error message should be in the console saying that `points_clusterer` node was not found (we will create the node in task 2)
    - run `rqt` and explore the node graph (switch to `Nodes/Topics (all)`) - see how nodes and topics are connected.
       - Start from `/player`.
-It publishes `/lidar_center/points_raw` that goes to ground removal and it publishes two topics: `points_no_ground` and `points_ground`, but nothing is using these - that is where your node should follow
+It publishes `/lidar_center/points_raw` that goes to ground removal, and it publishes two topics: `points_no_ground` and `points_ground`, but nothing is using these - that is where your node should follow
       - Find `cluster_detector` node and with `rosnode info`, find the topic it is publishing and echo it.
-Is it empty or is it even published?
+Is it empty, or is it even published?
-   - In rqt add from the menu `Plugins/Visualization/TF Tree` - you  should see available frames (map, base_link_lidar_center, ...) and how they are connected.
-Arrows connecting the frames represent the transforms; next to them, you can see what is publishing it.
+   - In rqt, add from the menu `Plugins/Visualization/TF Tree` - you should see available frames (map, base_link_lidar_center, ...) and how they are connected.
+Arrows connecting the frames represent the transforms; you can see what is publishing it next to them.

    ![ros_grpah_tf_tree](doc/ros_graph_tf_tree.png)

-4. While still `roslaunch practice_5 practice_5.launch use_detection:=true` running investigate more closely the rviz visualizations
+5. While still `roslaunch practice_5 practice_5.launch use_detection:=true` running investigate more closely the rviz visualizations
    - It might be helpful at some point to stop the playback of the rosbag - press space in the console where the `practice_5.launch` was launched
    - Change Views from TopDownFollow to ThirdPersonFollow to better compare different stages in the point cloud processing
    - On the left, you can switch off and on some of the visualizations.
 Take your time to visualize and investigate: